Frostielocks/frostielocks/README.md

 _A friendly car security exploration tool for the CAN bus_

 [Caring Caribou](https://github.com/CaringCaribou/caringcaribou) is a wonderful tool that's kind of like the swiss army knife of automotive security.
-I contributed the fuzzer module that let's you send and analyze fuzzing payloads on the CAN bus.
+I contributed the fuzzer module that lets you send and analyze fuzzing payloads on the CAN bus.
 The original prototype of the module is available on my profile at [CAN-Fuzzer](https://github.com/Frostielocks/CAN-Fuzzer).

 ## 🚀 Hub Industries